Giancarlo Stanton Player Props: Yankees vs. Angels

 Giancarlo Stanton At The Plate

-- In 38.6% of his games this season, Stanton has notched at least one RBI.
-In eight of those games (18.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 17 games this season (37.8%), Stanton has picked up an RBI, and in eight of those games (17.8%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

+- In 16 of 45 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.